Marquardt Village Watertown WI Review: Real Costs & Care Quality in 2026

 - Social Security benefits

-Medicare covers up to 100 days of short-term rehabilitation after a hospital stay.
-The facility is certified for Medicare and Medicaid, though its Medicare rating is 2.2 out of 5 stars.
+Medicare covers up to 100 days of short-term rehabilitation after a qualifying hospital stay.
+The facility is certified for Medicare and Medicaid.

 Financial assistance programs